 Apps for self-care

-(Editor's note: We've recently been talking a lot about the importance of self-care for social workers, so we found these apps to help you be your absolute best self each and every day!)
+(Editor's note: We've talked a lot about the importance of self-care for social workers, so we found these apps to help you be your absolute best self each and every day!)

 Personal Zen* - A scientifically validated app for reducing stress and anxiety.
 This app trains your brain to focus on the positive, rather than the negative, to boost stress and resilience, and decrease anxiety.
 Available only on iOS.
 Free.

 Buddhify* - Great app for help with meditation!
 Contains over 80 guided meditation tracks that are under 30 minutes each and categorized for specific situations, such as “feeling stressed,” “can’t sleep,” “difficult emotions,” and more.
 The app also tracks your meditation information, so you can see your progress.
 Available on iOS and Android. $3.

 Happify* - Based on studies in the fields of positive psychology, mindfulness, and cognitive behavioral therapy, this app contains various activities and games to help break bad habits that cause stress and replace them with habits that lead to happiness.
 Available on iOS and Android.
 The basic app is free, or you can upgrade to a paid “Plus” version for access to additional resources.

 Charity Miles* - Do good for yourself and others at the same time!
 Earn money for 30+ charities by walking, running, biking, and other activities that boost your well-being.
 Available on iOS and Android.
 Free.